hermo/npmi/README.md

 # npmi
 Locally caching 'npm install'.
 Useful in CI-like situations.

-npmi works by hashing npm-shrinkwrap.json / package.json to get a reasonably unique id and using that as a cache key.
+npmi works by hashing package-lock.json / npm-shrinkwrap.json / package.json
+to get a reasonably unique id and using that as a cache key.

+The cache key is something like `v8.9.1-darwin-x64-prod-0a8ca5554ece9332de1bb64096d04a57`.

-The cache key is prefixed with node version, platform and arch.
+The cache key is determined from node version, platform, cpu architecture, NODE_ENV and the content of one of the package files mentioned above.

 On the first run npmi will run 'npm install' as usual, storing whatever ends up in node_modules to $CACHEDIR/$HASH.tgz.